dmcarth/Cue/README.md

 Scene The First
 ```

 The identifier can be anything: roman numerals, raw text, emoji, you pick.
-For this reason, Cue does not currently enforce the uniqueness of each identifier.

 In addition, you can optionally give each header a title by adding a hyphen.